Map Of The Mississippi River With States

 Historical Context

 The Mississippi River has been a vital transportation route for thousands of years.
 Native American tribes used the river for travel, trade, and sustenance.
 European explorers, including Hernando de Soto in the 16th century and Robert de La Salle in the 17th century, recognized the river's strategic importance and claimed it for their respective countries.
-During the 19th century, the Mississippi River became a major artery for steamboat traffic, facilitating the movement of goods and people throughout the expanding United States.
-Cities like St. Louis, Memphis, and New Orleans grew into major commercial centers due to their proximity to the river.
+On top of that, during the 19th century, the Mississippi River became a major artery for steamboat traffic, facilitating the movement of goods and people throughout the expanding United States.
+So cities like St. Louis, Memphis, and New Orleans grew into major commercial centers due to their proximity to the river And that's really what it comes down to.
+Turns out it matters..

 The Course of the River and Bordering States